 But the good news is if you’re trying to cut booze from your life altogether, or maybe just reduce the amount you drink, you can enjoy the same taste, without the alcohol.
 While alcohol-free beer has historically been considered a less appetizing version of its conventional counterpart, this is no longer the case.

-While there are many alcohol-free beer options available now, they’re not always vegan.
+While there are many non-alcoholic beer options available now, they’re not always vegan.

-Similarly to winemaking, beer brewing includes a number of processes that allow animal products to creep into the mix.
+Similarly to winemaking, beer brewing involves using a number of animal products during the processing.
 Chief amongst them is clarifying, which can include ingredients like isinglass.
+Some beer makers have moved to news technologies to clarify their beers, but others, especially craft beer makers and ale producers still use it.

-Taken from swim bladders of tropical and subtropical fish, though traditionally sturgeon, isinglass is a form of animal collagen used to create a clear finished drink.
+Isinglass is made from swim bladders of tropical and subtropical fish.
+It is a form of animal collagen used to remove any tiny impurities or plant parts and filter the liquid into a clear finished drink.
 It is not essential but has been used since the 19th century to make beer more visually appealing to consumers.

-In addition to isinglass, gelatin, made from boiling animal bones and hooves, is also used as a clarifying agent.
+In addition to isinglass, some beer makers use gelatin, made from boiling animal bones and hooves, as a clarifying agent.

 Unlike wine, which rarely adds extra ingredients to impact grape flavor, beer brewers can add honey, lactose, and whey to their tipples.
 The former two add sweetness while whey is used to create milk stouts, and none are vegan-friendly.